The Spiritual Man

 case of 1 Corinthians, Paul is referring to the Spirit of God, not our

-man who is “spiritual” has “received the Spirit of God.”
+The “spiritual” man has “received the Spirit of God.”
 Our

-problem stems from how we have come to use and understand the term.
-If we could
+problem stems from how we use and understand the term.
+If we could remove all

-remove all mystical aspects and metaphysical speculation from our application
+mystical aspects and metaphysical speculation from our application of the word,

-of the word, we would come much closer to the Apostle’s understanding.
+we would come much closer to the biblical understanding.

 When

-he complains that, “I could not speak to you as to spiritual, but as to
+Paul complained, “I could not speak to you as to spiritual, but as to carnal,”

-carnal,” the adjective is in the plural number and masculine gender.
-He is
+the adjective is in the plural number and masculine gender.
+He was referring to

 SPIRITUAL vs NATURAL

-be a “natural man” is to be without the Spirit of God.
-A man who has
+“natural man” does not have the Spirit of God.
+A man who has received

 does the Spirit of God teach His people?

 - “Seeing that Jews ask for signs, and Greeks seek after wisdom, but we preach Christ crucified, to Jews, scandal, to Gentiles, folly.
-But to those who are called, both Jews and Greeks, Christ, the power of God and the wisdom of God.” – (1 Corinthians 1:22-24).
+But to those called, whether Jews or Greeks, Christ, the power of God and the wisdom of God.” – (1 Corinthians 1:22-24).

 For

-a devout Jew of the period, the idea of a Crucified Messiah was a contradiction
+a devout Jew, the idea of a Crucified Messiah was a contradiction in terms.
+The

-in terms.
-The idea that Yahweh would allow His anointed King to be crucified by
+idea that Yahweh would allow His anointed King to be crucified by Rome,

-Rome, Israel’s greatest enemy, was scandalous.
-By scriptural definition, any
+Israel’s greatest enemy, was scandalous.
+By scriptural definition, any man who is

-man who is left “hanging on a tree” is under the curse of God.
-How could
+left “hanging on a tree” is under the curse of God.
+How could a “cursed

 For